 He put a hand out to the horse, the warmth greeting his skin achingly familiar.
 This was a nice little horse, his legs well put under him, his hindquarters powerful.
 Jess didn't answer.

-"What's your plan for him?"
-He prodded further, running his hand up the mane, coming around to where Jess was.
-She rubbed the gelding's forehead, the horse putting his muzzle up to her face and nibbling at her.
+"What's your plan for him?" he prodded further, running his hand up the mane, coming around to where Jess was.
+She rubbed the gelding's forehead, the horse putting his muzzle up to her face and nibbling at her collar.

 "Barrels, or maybe reining.
 He's quick, and he's smart.
 He'll pivot on a dime.
 But he's also a bit of a hothead.
 Good qualities, if I can get him to settle into work.
 Hot I can handle.
 Out of control I can't."

-"So I talked to someone."
-She blurted out then, and he swivelled his gaze back to her.
+"So I talked to someone," she blurted, and he swiveled his gaze back to her.
 Her cheeks were pink from the ride, but he sensed she felt embarrassed by her admission and it was partly to blame for the blush.
-He put a hand out to her shoulder on impulse, and she looked up at him then.
+He put a hand out to her shoulder on impulse, and she looked up at him.
 There was pain in her eyes and it caught his breath.

 "Yeah?" he wavered, trying his best to maintain control.
 "Good.
 Glad you took my advice."

 She smirked and fiddled with the reins.
 "Don't let it get to your ego, officer.
-I figured I should call a friend and let them spread the news I am ok.
+I figured I should call a friend and let them spread the news that I'm okay.
 I turned my phone back on and there were about a thousand texts and voice messages."

 "So?
 What now?"

 "So apparently tonight there is a vigil at the factory for all the—" she stopped and shrugged.
 "I keep forgetting there are other victims and hurting families.
 Not just me, my Dad.
 I've been in this bubble since I found out."